Search Term Report

 Creating a Search Term Report

-If an STR has not yet been run in the case, the page will appear as shown in Fig. 1; however, if previously generated STRs have been run, then they will be located on the left side of the screen.
+If a Search Term Report ("STR") has not yet been run in the case, the page will appear as shown in Fig. 1; however, if previously generated STRs have been run, then they will be located on the left side of the screen.

 Fig. 1